HaikalRFadhilahh/go-ci-devsecops/govulncheck/README.md

 - `./...` : Specifies the directory to be scanned, including all subdirectories recursively.

-- `tee -a result/result-govulncheck.txt` : The `tee` command serves to save the output results from STDOUT to the file path, and there is a param `-a` which means append to add a new vulnerability to the file if the file did not exist before.
+- `tee -a result-govulncheck.txt` : The `tee` command serves to save the output results from STDOUT to the file path, and there is a param `-a` which means append to add a new vulnerability to the file if the file did not exist before.

 **Example of output results from SCA testing with govulncheck :**